Rush Limbaugh, the excellence in broadcasting network, over 600 radio stations, 20 to 22 million people, and broadcast excellence.

 What we have to do is assume the program is punted.

-Let's just assume the McCain side wins this and the president says, all right, screw it.
+Let's just assume the McCain's side wins this and the president says, all right, screw it.

-You know, the Congress won't go along with helping to determine when we're gonna get hit next.
+You know, the Congress won't go along with helping to determine when we're going to get hit next.

-We can't interrogate prisoners, so we're gonna let them all out.
+We can't interrogate prisoners, so we're going to let them all out.

-During the presidential debate, would Bernard Shaw come out of retirement to say, Senator McCain, if it could be established that the latest terrorist attack in the United States happened because of your involvement in the sort of like the Dukakis question.
+And because I'm not going to have my professionals down there getting trouble, and bam, no, these guys are all let out of jail, and we get hit some months later, some period of time later, during the presidential debate, would Bernard Shaw come out of retirement to say, Senator McCain, if it could be established that the latest terrorist attack in the United States happened because of your involvement in the sort of like the Dukakis question, Bernard Shaw asked Dukakis if his wife, Kitty,

-And Dukakis wanna well, you know, I uh care about people, Bernard.
+And Dukakis wanted to, well, you know, I care about people, Bernard.

-And he wasn't at all outraged at the at the assumption of the question, at the present premise of the question.
+And he wasn't at all outraged at the assumption of the question, at the premise of the question.

-He wanna answer it as a hand-wringing liberal that he doesn't think capital punishment works, that he doesn't think the death penalty would have any effect.
+He answered it as a hand-wringing liberal that he doesn't think capital punishment works, that he doesn't think the death penalty would have any effect.

 Meanwhile, he's just been asked, what would you do if one of these thugs murdered and raped your wife?

-So we don't want to get hit again, and and nobody nobody wants nobody wants that.
+So we don't want to get hit again, and nobody wants that.

-It's gonna be real interesting to see how this uh how this all plays out.
+It's going to be real interesting to see how this all plays out.

-Uh the one thing that's different here is President Bush is playing hard ball when he's threatening to dump the program.
+The one thing that's different here is President Bush is playing hard ball when he's threatening to dump the program and not go forward with it.

 See, the guys in Congress are not used to that.